akihikodaki/dts/test_plans/blocklist_test_plan.rst

    modprobe vfio-pci
    usertools/dpdk-devbind.py --bind=vfio-pci device_bus_id

-Test Case: Testpmd with no blacklisted device
+Test Case: Testpmd with no blocklisted device
 =============================================

 Run testpmd in interactive mode and ensure that at least 2 ports